nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 that you’ buddy Ray done runned away from it.
 Why, jest the other night I witnessed a nasty stroke.
-You know that spade prof that’s always there on the Avenue handing out the big stuff about niggers and their rights and the wul’ and bolschism....
-He was passing by the poolroom with a bunch o’ books when a bad nigger jest lunges out and socks him bif! in the jaw.
+You know that spade prof that’s always there on the Avenue handing out the big stuff about niggers and their rights and the wul’ and bolschism.<span class="three-dots"></span>He was passing by the poolroom with a bunch o’ books when a bad nigger jest lunges out and socks him bif! in the jaw.
 The poah frightened prof. started picking up his books without a word said, so I ups and asks the